 Study a Bachelor of Business Administration at Alliant today!

 Psychology is the study of the human mind.
-If you’re emotionally perceptive and fascinated by human behavior, psychology could be the perfect major for you.
+If you're emotionally perceptive and fascinated by human behavior, pursuing a psychology major could be the perfect choice for you.

 By studying a psychology degree, you’ll explore the ins and outs of emotion, cognition, perception, personality, and mental disorders.
 Not only will this education help you cultivate more self-awareness, but it will also teach you skills to understand and support those around you.

 If you continue with higher education, you can become a licensed psychologist, social worker, or counselor.
 In turn, you can make a meaningful difference in the world and help those in need.